How to Become a Pediatric Nurse: A Guide to Getting into Child Health Nursing

 When a child receives a sticker after a booster shot, it’s usually a pediatric nurse handing it out.
 A pediatric nurse is a specialized registered nurse who provides healthcare to infants, children, and adolescents.
 Pediatric nurses work in various healthcare settings, such as hospitals, clinics, pediatricians’ offices, and specialty units dedicated to the care of children.

-Pediatric nurses deliver comprehensive care to young patients, promoting their well-being, and supporting their families.
-There is a growing demand for pediatric nurses, with a projected job growth rate of 12 percent between 2018 and 2028.
-It’s an exciting time to explore the path to becoming a pediatric nurse.
+Pediatric nurses deliver comprehensive care to young patients, promoting their well-being and supporting their families.
+There is a growing demand for pediatric nurses.

 Understanding the Role: Pediatric Nurses